europarl/open-data-beta-testing/README.md

 The European Parliament Open Data project team is looking for companies, data journalists and non-governmental organisations to participate in the beta testing phase of the project.
 The beta testing phase will begin in August 2022 and end in November 2022.

+For this purpose, this repository makes available samples and provisional versions of the data that will be published through the European Parliament Open Data Portal.

 If you are interested in being involved, please review the data and data structures made available in this repository, and provide your feedback [by creating an issue](https://github.com/europarl/open-data-beta-testing/issues/new/choose).

+> ℹ️
+> **Please note** that the data available from this repository are unstable, and only made available for review porposes.
+> The official version of this data is the one that will be published on the European Parliament Open Data Portal.

 ## Data made available for beta testing